Sturddlefish: Description

 Two distinct groups of hybrids were formed.
 Individuals in the first group have approximately equal amounts of DNA from each species, and display approximately equal amounts of physical characteristics from each parent.
 Members of the other group contained approximately twice as much sturgeon DNA due to chromosome doubling, and for this reason have physical appearances more similar to sturgeons.
 It is expected that the sturddlefish hybrids will be sterile, as is the most frequent outcome for hybrids with distantly related parents.

 Potential

-The hybrid fish may have potential uses to reduce the carbon footprint and cost of feeding farm fish cultivated for caviar production among other things.
-However, due to likely being sterile as hybrids, this is most likely not an option.
-As a result of this, along with the unknown effects that the sturddlefish could have on ecosystems, the researchers who created the sturddlefish have decided not to create more.
+The Sturddlefish may have the potential to reduce the carbon footprint and cost of feeding farm fish cultivated for caviar production, among other aims.
+However, due to the hybrids' likely sterility, that is probably not an option.
+Because of this, along with the unknown effects that the sturddlefish could have on ecosystems, the researchers who created the sturddlefish have decided not to create more.